SvenThorkildsen/magabot/README.md

 #### Next steps
 - Implement functionality for utilizing the sonar readings for obstacle avoidance and speed control.

+### ESP32
+This wifi module can be used to interface with the Arduino from a remote computer.
+Note: This component was replaced by the Raspberry Pi to make the Magabot more generalizable, but can easily be re-installed by swapping the UART connectors.

 ## Computer vision